Question: Is there any curriculum or module developed to manage screen addiction among adolescents?

 Mental Health Education

-Here are some valuable resources to integrate mental health education for teens:
+In addition to social media and digital media-specific curricular resources, here are some valuable resources to more broadly integrate mental health education for teens into the classroom:

 - Mental Health & High School Curriculum Guide: Understanding Mental Health and Mental Illness Version 3: An evidence-based resource designed for grades 9 and 10, focusing on mental health literacy, including optimizing mental health, understanding mental disorders, reducing stigma, and enhancing help-seeking skills.